-Term Definition Interaction Any physical contact between fishing gear or a vessel and a dolphin.
-This includes catching (netted, entangled) and collisions with a dolphin.
+Term Definition Interaction Has the same meaning as the Fisheries Management Regulations 2019.
 Marine Mammal Working Group A group established by AFMA to provide advice on issues relating to marine mammals.
 It consists of scientists and representatives from State and Federal government departments, environmental groups and the fishing industry.
 Maximum Interaction Rate One dolphin interaction per 50 trawl gear sets.
-Operator The holder, or any person acting on behalf of the holder, of a Small Pelagic Fishery Statutory Fishing Right, including the vessel nominated to the quota SFRs.
+Operator Means the holder as defined in the Fisheries Management Act 1991.
 Review Period Either of the first six months or second six months of the Fishing Season in which the operator has fished using trawl gear.
 Western Area Has the same meaning as Schedule 1 of the Small Pelagic Fishery Management Plan 2009